patrickamsler/kubernetes-ckad-notes/notes.md

 Get the container's logs: `kubectl logs counter`

-For a multi-container pod, specify which container to get logs for using the -c flag: `kubectl logs <pod name> -c <container name>`
+For a multi-container pods you have to specify the container with the -c flag: `kubectl logs <pod name> -c <container name>`

 It is possible to download the pod spec.
 Useful if edit doesn't work and the pod has to be recreated: `kubectl get pod nginx -n nginx-ns -o yaml --export > nginx-pod.yml`

 ## Namespaces

-Separate applications or teams within the same cluster.
+Separates applications or teams within the same cluster.
 If you don't specify a namespace, the object gets created in the default namespace.

 You can get a list of the namespaces in the cluster like this: `kubectl get namespaces`